getgud-io/cpp-getgud-sdk/README.md

 reportInfo.ReporterSubType = 0;
 reportInfo.ReporterType = 0;
 reportInfo.SuggestedToxicityScore = 100;
-reportInfo.SuspectedPlayerGuid = "player1";
+reportInfo.SuspectedPlayerId = "player1";
 reportInfo.TbSubType = 0;
 reportInfo.TbTimeEpoch = 1684059337532;
 reportInfo.TbType = 0;
 GetGudSdk::SendInMatchReport(reportInfo);
 ```

 Here is the description of each report field.
-Note that all of the fields are optional exept suspected player guid.
+Note that all of the fields are optional exept `MatchGuid` and Suspected player id (a report must have a valid match and player).
 - `MatchGuid`: guid of the live Match you are sending a report for
 - `ReportedTimeEpoch`: epoch time in milliseconds of when the report was sent **(optional field)**
 - `ReporterName`: Name of the entity that created the report **(optional field)**
 - `ReporterType`: Id of the entity type that created the report, it could be "anticheat", "in-match report" and others **(optional field)**
 - `ReporterSubType`:  If of the subtype of the entity that created the report, for type "anticheat" the subtypes could be "Easy Anticheat", "Internal Anticheat, and others" **(optional field)**
 - `SuggestedToxicityScore`: 0-100 toxicity score, in other words, how much do you suspect the player **(optional field)**
-- `SuspectedPlayerGuid`: guid of the suspected player **(Mandatory field)**
+- `SuspectedPlayerId`: guid of the suspected player **(Mandatory field)**
 - `TbType`:: Id of the toxic behavior type, for example, Aimbot **(optional field)**
 - `TbSubType`: Id of the toxic behavior subtype, for example, Spinbot **(optional field)**
 - `TbTimeEpoch`: Epoch time in milliseconds when toxic behavior event happened **(optional field)**